 Place over medium high heat so there’s lots of steam.
 Cover with a clean kitchen towel and then the lid.

-Steam until masa is cooked through, about 30 minutes.
-Check occasionally to add more warm water to the steamer if needed.
+Steam until masa is cooked through, about 30-40 minutes.
+Check occasionally to add more warm water from the kitchen sink to the steamer if needed.

 If they are ready, unwrap, drizzle with horchata sauce and enjoy!